PX4/PX4-Autopilot/nuttx/configs/sim/README.txt

   Description
   -----------
-  The C++ statndard libary test at apps/examples/cxxtest configuration.
+  The C++ standard libary test at apps/examples/cxxtest configuration.
 This test is used to verify the uClibc++ port to NuttX.
 This configuration may be selected as follows: